Engineering Course Description(s)

 ENGR4210L Microelectronics Laboratory (1)

 Prototyping and testing of electronic components, circuits and analog systems containing diodes, BJT's, FET's, and Op Amps.
 Concurrent: ENGR4210 Fees: Additional fee required.

 Time-domain and frequency-domain analysis of signals and systems, applications of Fourier series, Fourier transform, and Laplace transform in circuits and systems, Analog filters.
 Signal sampling and reconstruction.
 Difference equations, Z-transforms, and the discrete Fourier transform.
 Fundamentals of digital filters.
-Introduction to the theory and practice of digital signal processing: discrete-time signals and systems, A/D and D/A conversion, filter design, DSP architecture and implementation.
-FIR filters, IIR filters, FFT, and implementations.
-DSP applications using MATLAB and Simulink.
-Prerequisites: COMP2220, ENGR2200, ENGR2210, ENGR3400
+Discrete-time signals and systems, A/D and D/A conversion, filter design, using MATLAB and Simulink.
+Fees: Additional fee required.
+Prerequisites: COMP2220, ENGR2200, ENGR2210